It’s never too late for amazing opportunities: You might be too old for a pony, but you’re never too old for becoming a mature Au Pair.

 Since at that time, there were no agencies, it was extremely difficult to find a host family.
 But nothing could discourage Kristin, and finally, with the help from some friends, she found a French family that took her in to stay with them at their huge, charming Appartement in the famous Parisian neighborhood of Saint-Germain-des-Près.

 Strictly speaking, Kristin was not the average student anymore.
-Nevertheless, she and the host family agreed that she wouldn’t be treated differently.
-She stayed at a tiny room facing the backyard, sharing the shower with other students.
+Nevertheless, she insisted the host family wouldn’t treat her differently.
+She stayed in a tiny room facing the backyard, sharing the shower with other students.

 Back to School

-Like any other Au Pair, she had her duties like helping the family’s daughter studying German for her Bacalaureat.
+Like any other Au Pair, she had her duties like helping the family’s daughter study German for her Bacalaureat.

-She ate dinner with her hosts and enjoyed conversations on cultural differences and similarities.
+She ate dinner with her hosts and enjoyed conversations about cultural differences and similarities.
 In the company of all the other commuters, she took the Métro to school and back.
-With her school mates, she studied French in the morning and partied at night.
+With her schoolmates, she studied French in the morning and partied at night.
 She had the time of her life!

-I think that at an advanced age it’s not only the activity and the trip as such, it’s especially the idea behind, the recherche du temps perdu – respectively sa découverte.
+I think that at an advanced age it’s not only the activity and the trip as such, but it’s also especially the idea behind, the recherche du temps perdu – respectively sa découverte.

 Back home, back to her little Bavarian village, Kristin, spurred by her own experience, decided to give others the opportunity to make at least the wish to become an Au Pair come true.
 She founded an association placing senior Au Pairs in host families around the world.